Logo preload

 In addition to mandating that employers provide workers access to water, rest, shade, and training on the hazards of excessive heat, OSHA emphasizes the importance of acclimatization procedures for new and returning employees as half of heat-related deaths occur on a worker’s first day on the job, with over 70% of heat-related deaths occurring during the first week of work.

-Using a digital inspection platform like Fulcrum to assign tasks such as toolbox talks, cooler inspections, worker check-ins, and acclimatization schedules, documents the task performance, making it available for OSHA scrutiny.
-In addition, the efforts made to lessen the risk of heat-related illness can be measured against worker feedback – for example, if the workers on the job experienced fewer symptoms of heat-related illness when the coolers were stocked with Gatorade than with plain water, then management may want to stock up on Riptide Rush.
+Using a digital inspection platform like Fulcrum to assign tasks such as toolbox talks, cooler inspections, worker check-ins, and acclimatization schedules documents task performance, making it available for OSHA scrutiny.
+Moreover, efforts to reduce heat-related illness risk can be evaluated against worker feedback.
+For example, if workers experienced fewer symptoms with Gatorade-stocked coolers, management may consider stocking more Gatorade.

 COVID-19 lockdowns created a significant pent-up demand for construction projects in both Europe and in North America.
 And even with the increase in material and labor costs depressing some of the expansion, in the United States, the infrastructure spending bill is spearheading an estimated 34% growth in nonbuilding starts.
 Recognizing that construction will continue no matter how hot it gets, efforts to lessen the risk are critical for keeping workers working, jobs on schedule, and budgets intact – and most importantly, ensuring that everyone makes it home safely at shift end.